‘Her faith was everything’: Royals commentator on queen

 (NewsNation) — During her 1953 coronation, Queen Elizabeth II was anointed by the archbishop of Canterbury and pledged to rule not just according to British Law, but “the laws of God,” in her title, among many, as “Defender of the Faith.”

-In 2016, the queen wrote “The Faith of Queen Elizabeth: The Poise, Grace, and Quiet Strength Behind the Crown,” shares her faith in her own words details her personal devotion and public service.
+In 2016, the queen wrote “The Faith of Queen Elizabeth: The Poise, Grace, and Quiet Strength Behind the Crown,” in which she shares her faith in her own words and details her personal devotion and public service.

 Livingstone said the greatest part of the queen’s legacy went far beyond her faith, and her protocol and duty were just as important.